FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 The Extension Builder is a tool for TYPO3 extension developers to ease the implementation of extensions.
-It provides a "kickstart" mode to kickstart a simple frontend plugin with basic CRUD (Creat - Read - Update - Delete) functions (not to be used in production mode) which can be extended and modified to the actual needs
+It provides a "kickstart" mode to kickstart a simple frontend plugin with basic CRUD (Create - Read - Update - Delete) functions (not to be used in production mode) which can be extended and modified to the actual needs